-Annual Conference (usually May or June): Executive Board members usually arrive two days before the start of the annual conference.
-NASIG covers the cost of the additional nights at the conference hotel (excluding incidental hotel charges), and board-sponsored meals prior to the conference opening.
+Annual Conference (usually May or June): NASIG will pay for up to two nights before the conference start date (excluding incidental hotel charges), and board-sponsored meals prior to the conference opening.
+NASIG will not pay for regular conference attendance nights.
 NASIG does not pay for Board member travel to the conference or for conference registration.

 The President or Treasurer must approve all exceptions to this policy.
 The President or Treasurer has the authority to reject excessive reimbursement requests.

 This policy, adopted 09/25/2006, codifies existing practice.
 Reviewed 4/27/11.
 Updated 12/17/2012